MCP & credentials¶

 1. Prefer PATs and API tokens when you can¶

-Many catalogs accept static credentials (personal access tokens, API keys, service account tokens) via environment variables or outbound-secret hooks—often less fragile than registering your own OAuth client.
+Many catalogs accept static credentials (personal access tokens, API keys) via environment variables — often less fragile than registering your own OAuth client.

 Examples: